josetoro9/poc_globant/README.md

 6. Set the _'execute_as_buckUp'_ variable to **True** or **False**, depending on whether you want to execute a normal load or a backup.
 7. Run the script.

-If you set _'execute_as_buckUp'_ to  **False**, the script will read the CSV files in the directory, validate the data, transform it to MySQL format, and load it into the MySQL database.
+If you set _'execute_as_buckUp'_ to  **False**, the script will read the **CSV** files in the directory, validate the data, transform it to MySQL format, and load it into the MySQL database.
 It will also generate backups of each table.

-If you set execute_as_buckUp to True, the script will load the backups of each table into the MySQL database.
+If you set execute_as_buckUp to True, the script will load the backups in **AVRO** files of each table into the MySQL database.

 ## Functionality
 The script has the following functionality: